ronanf-temp/lendesk-auth/readme.md

 Please find attached all of the files needed to run my project.

+Note that after you start the server it will be running on port 3000 so for example the signup route can be accessed at `localhost:3000/auth/signin`.

 I have put together an API using express which is composed of the following routes:

 1. POST /auth/signup - This route expects a username and a password and will enforce various rules including a minimum username length and password complexity.
 It will also verify that usernames are unique.
 Upon successfully POSTing to this endpoint a new user will be created in the redis data store.